A Graph-Based Laser Path Solver Algorithm for Virtual Reality Laboratory Simulations: Requirements

+As illustrated in Figure~\ref{fig:femtoPro_screenshots}, femtoPro offers a highly flexible, scalable, configurable, and freely interactable experimental environment.
+Users are not limited to predefined setups with fixed component positions; instead, they can assemble and precisely align any experiments with given optical elements, while still obtaining accurate results through our adaptable real-time physics simulation.
+The physical accuracy of the underlying optical models has been discussed and validated in a separate publication \cite{femtoProSimulation2025}.

-A fundamental requirement of femtoPro is that experimental setups are fully interactive and simulated in real time, enabling immediate observation of the impacts of any interaction with the simulation.
-Similar to a real-world laboratory, there are various ways to manually adjust the position and/or orientation of an optical element via its opto-mechanical holder.
-Fine alignment is performed via adjustment screws which allow for vertical and horizontal tilt as well as displacement of an optical element. femtoPro's goal to allow unrestricted exploration and experimentation through a freely-configurable experimental platform requires the capability of simulating any setup the users wish to construct, beyond just those predefined in literature.
+femtoPro's goal to allow unrestricted exploration and experimentation through a freely-configurable experimental platform requires the capability of simulating any setup the users wish to construct, beyond just those predefined in literature.
 An experimental setup might be aligned in such way that a beam repeatedly reflects between two or more optical elements in a recurring cycle.
 In practice, particularly in optical cavities, the number of recurring reflections can approach infinity as the beam's energy is decaying exponentially with increasing number of reflections \cite{trager2012}.
 Our model sets an arbitrary limit on the number of reflections that simplifies calculations but is not physically accurate.
 Figure~\ref{fig:cavity_scheme} shows a finite bouncing scenario where each beam segment is annotated with an ascending number, indicating the unique and sequential path of laser light.

 The optical media previously described adhere to linear optics principles, where beams spatially overlapping at the media's surface do not interact with each other, but instead preserve their individual properties.
 A nonlinear crystal (NLC) is a transmissive optical medium that also supports second-order nonlinear optical responses such as sum-frequency or second-harmonic generation.
 This means that two or more beams intersecting at the surface of an NLC may collaboratively create additional outgoing beams with frequencies different from those of the incident beams.
 It is important to note that while an outgoing beam might appear collinear and thus seem to be directly influenced by an incident beam, our model considers each transmitted beam to arise independently from the combined effects within the medium \cite{femtoProMain2023}.
 This approach offers a more precise representation of nonlinear light-matter interactions than other models that might assume direct interactions between overlapping incident beams.